YuLab-SMU/GeoTcgaData/README.md

 # GeoTcgaData

-The goal of GeoTcgaData is to deal with RNA-seq, DNA Methylation, and Copy number variation data in GEO and TCGA.
+The goal of GeoTcgaData is to deal with RNA-seq, DNA Methylation, single nucleotide Variation and Copy number variation data in GEO and TCGA.

 ## :writing_hand: Authors
 Erqiang Hu